dylaron/dht8266mqtt/README.md

 ## What is it?
 - A Clock that gets accurate time from the internet
 - T & RH Display
-- IoT Sensor sends the T & RH measurement to Blynk, and/or any MQTT broker of your choice
+- IoT Sensor sends the T & RH measurement to an MQTT broker
 - Displaying outside temperature getting from MQTT

 ![Picture](pic/t_rh_station.jpg)